elyra-ai/examples/component-catalog-connectors/airflow-example-components-connector/README.md

 [![PyPI version](https://badge.fury.io/py/elyra-examples-airflow-catalog.svg)](https://badge.fury.io/py/elyra-examples-airflow-catalog)

+## This connector is deprecated

+February 2022:
+ - The example operators that this connector provides will no longer be updated.
+ - Please upgrade Elyra to version 3.6 (or above) and use the two built-in connectors instead.
+ - Use the built-in [catalog connector for Apache Airflow packages](https://github.com/elyra-ai/elyra/tree/master/elyra/pipeline/airflow/package_catalog_connector) to add Apache Airflow built-in operators to your visual pipeline editor.
+ - Use the built-in [catalog connector for Apache Airflow provider packages](https://github.com/elyra-ai/elyra/tree/master/elyra/pipeline/airflow/provider_package_catalog_connector) to add Apache Airflow [community provider](https://airflow.apache.org/docs/apache-airflow-providers/) operators to your visual pipeline editor.

+---

 ## Apache Airflow component examples catalog

 This catalog connector provides access to example pipeline components for Apache Airflow.